 A.3.3.3 TRS Test procedure

 The TRS of the DUT is measured by sampling effective isotropic sensitivity (EIS) of the DUT with three-dimensional scan at various locations surrounding the device.
-The measurement is performed with a constant sampling step of 30 degrees in both theta () and phi () axes for TRS measurement.
+The measurement is performed with a constant sampling step in both theta () and phi () axes using any of the measurement grids and quadratures options outlined and applicable to TRP in Table A.4.2.12-1.
+Any of the measurement grids in Table A.4.2.12-1 could be used for testing..
+Measurements at theta = 0 and 180 degrees only require one measurement each.
+For some test system cannot measure 180º EIS, an extrapolation approach shall be adopted when generating the 3D antenna pattern and calculating TRS.

 EIS, or receiver sensitivity measurements, is defined as the minimum downlink signal power received at the UE antenna input required to provide a data throughput rate greater than or equal to 95% of the maximum throughput of the reference measurement channel (RMC) (the maximum throughput is per Appendix A of TS 38.521-1 [TBD]).